- Polished Concrete Information

 At a level 3 polish, your concrete floors will really begin to shine and clearly reflect side and overhead lighting.

-A level 1 polish usually can be obtained by stopping at the100-grit resin bond.
+A level 1 ground polish usually can be obtained by stopping below the100-grit resin bond.
 When you look directly down at the floor, it will appear somewhat hazy with little if any clarity or reflection.

 This level of polish produces a high degree of shine, so that when standing directly over the surface, you can see your reflection with total clarity.
 Also, the floor appears to be wet when viewed from different vantage points.
 A level 4 polish is obtained by going up to a 3,000-grit resin-bond diamond or by burnishing the floor with a high-speed burnisher outfitted with specialty buffing pads.